|

 As I wrote on my Legal page, I don't represent the Dahl estate in any way nor do I have any authority to grant anyone permission to use his work.
 Here are the people to contact:

-Will you send me email addresses for Dahl's family?
+Will you send me email/postal addresses for Dahl’s family?

 Will you help me with my homework?

 Sure!
-I'll help you with it, but I will not do it for you.
-Since this seems to be such a popular request, I've made a Student Help page (and Homework F.A.Q.) that should answer most of your questions.
-This is where to go for possible topics and all researchrelated inquiries.
+Michael and I would love to help you with it, but we will not do it for you.
+Since this seems to be such a popular request, this site actually has a Student Help page that should answer most of your questions.
+This is where to go for possible topics and all research-related inquiries.

 Can I print out something from your site to use in my report/presentation?

-That's fine with me!
-As long as you give credit and don't claim anything as your own, you're welcome to use these resources for educational purposes.
-Most teachers like you to cite stuff like that, so email me if you can't find a source listed for what you need.
+That’s fine with me!
+As long as you give credit and don’t claim anything as your own, you’re welcome to use these resources for educational purposes.
+Most teachers like you to cite things like that, so e-mail us if you can’t find a source listed for what you need.

 Can I use one of your images on my website?

-However, you may NOT link directly to images on my site.
-I'm not a big company with money to burn; I'm just a person with a limited budget.
-When your image tags point to my server, I have to pay for the bandwidth you're using.
-As far as I'm concerned, this is theft.
+However, you may NOT hotlink (or source) images directly from my server.
+When your image tags point to my server, I have to pay for the bandwidth you’re using.
+As far as I’m concerned, this is theft.
 So if you want to use one of my images, you need to save it on your own server and use it from there.
-I've configured my server to refuse any requests that don't come from an approved domain, and you may even get a big "THIEF!" image on your site.
-So please, please don't steal my bandwidth.
+I’ve configured my server to refuse any requests that don’t come from an approved domain, and you may even get a big “THIEF!” image on your site.
+So please, please don’t steal this site’s bandwidth.

 Where can I buy books/movies?